THE EXCEL CLUB

 Advisor: Ms. Straub

-The GSA (Genders and Sexualities Alliance) Club is a student-run club in the PLP upper school that brings together LGBTQI+ and non LGBTQI+ students to support each other, provide a safe place to socialize, and create a platform to advocate for gender and LGBTQI+ equality.
+The GSA club is a student-run club in the PLP upper school that brings together LGBTQI+ and non LGBTQI+ students to support each other, provide a safe place to socialize, and create a platform to advocate for gender and LGBTQI+ equality.

 Advisor: Ms. Forrest